bbzfc/bbzfc/docs/bbzfc_specs/player_level.md

 ---

 The player level for a client (gamer, player) will be specific to a **Main Server**.
-The player level will be an integer between 0 and Infinity.
+The player level will be an a positive integer between 0 and Infinity.
 It will be calculated with the following formula:

-    NumHours <= e^Level
+    NumHours >= e^Level

 where **NumHours** is the total number of hours the player played on the **Main Server** (any match type, and game world, etc.), **e** is the [Euler's Number](https://en.wikipedia.org/wiki/E_%28mathematical_constant%29), and **Level**